Friend09/alfredwf_chatprompts/README.md

 For an advanced workflow that auto fetches the prompts data, there is an advanced workflow from this repo by [bluewolfai](https://github.com/bluewolfali/awesome-chatgpt-prompts-alfred)

+## Attributes

+The icon used for Prompts needs attribution to the creator <a href="https://www.flaticon.com/free-icons/cmd" title="cmd icons">Cmd icons created by juicy_fish - Flaticon</a>